StackVista/stackstate-docs/setup/data-management/data_retention.md

 description: Configure the data retention parameters
 ---

-# Data retention
+# Overview

 StackState imposes data retention limits to save storage space and improve performance.
 You can configure the data retention period to provide a balance between the amount of data stored, StackState performance, and data availability.

-## Retention of topology graph data
+# Retention of topology graph data

 By default topology graph data will be retained for 8 days.
 This works in a way that the latest state of topology graph will always be retained; only history older than 8 days will be removed.
 You can check and alter the configured retention period this using the StackState CLI.